jamesliu1001/Anagame/README.md

 # Anagame
-Anagram Game with Data Analytics, a timer, and scores to beat.
+Anagram Game with data analytics, a timer, and scores to beat.